Switzerland assists Japanese probe into Carlos Ghosn

 “We cannot give any predictions as to how long the current investigation activities related to the judicial assistance will take,” a spokesman said via email.

 The judicial authorities declined to elaborate further on the inquiry.
-Ghosn's legal team denied allegations of wrongdoing in the report.
-It did not immediately respond to phone calls and a written request for comment from swissinfo.ch.
+Ghosn's legal team did not immediately respond to requests for comment from swissinfo.ch.

 Translated from German by Patrick Böhler, swissinfo.ch